konstantintutsch/Website/src/blog/fail2ban-with-an-external-firewall.md

 The VPS that now hosts this exact website received a flood of malicious SSH login attempts today.
 A great opportunity to set up Fail2Ban, I thought.

 That's a pretty easy task.
-Until someone has any silly preferences.
+Unless someone has any silly preferences.
 And in that case, that someone was me.

 ### An Overly Complicated Introduction